 Bramley and Stainer

-Rev. Henry Ramsden Bramley (1833-1917) and Sir John Stainer (1840-1901) published Christmas Carols, New and Old, with a total of 20 carols, sometime in the 1860s.
-By 1871, the second series of 22 carols came out bringing the total to 42.
-A third series - with 28 carols - was issued in 1878, expanding the collection to 70 carols, second only to R. R. Chope's Carols for Use In Church in the number of carols it contained.1 The well-crafted Bramley and Stainer editions were very well received by the British public and the various parts of the series were reprinted as recently as 1950.
-Carols from this collection which are still known today include
+Rev. Henry Ramsden Bramley (1833-1917) and Sir John Stainer (1840-1901) published Christmas Carols, New and Old, with a total of 20 carols, in November, 1867.
+In 1871, the second series of 22 carols came out bringing the total to 42.
+A third series - with 28 carols - was issued in 1878, expanding the collection to 70 carols with music, second only to R. R. Chope's Carols for Use In Church in the number of carols it contained.1 The well-crafted Bramley and Stainer editions were very well received by the British public and the various parts of the series were reprinted as recently as 1950.
+Carols from this collection which are still known today include:

-A scan of Christmas Carols, Old and New (an edition containing the both the first and second series, circa 1871, can be found at Christian Classics Ethereal Library.
+A scan of Christmas Carols, Old and New (an edition containing the both the first and second series, 1871), can be found at Christian Classics Ethereal Library., as well as Google Books and the Internet Archive.
 Numerous copies of the first, second and third editions can also be found at ABE Books, among other locations.

 The second chapter of the revival [of the carol] in the nineteenth century opens in 1871 with the publication of forty-two Christmas Carols New and Old by the Rev. H. R. Bramley, Fellow of Magdalen College, Oxford, and Dr. John Stainer, then organist of the college.
 The influence of this book was enormous: it placed in the hands of the clergy…a really practicable tool, which came into general use, and is still in use after nearly sixty years.
 The great service done by this famous collection was that it brought thirteen traditional carols, with their proper music, into general use at once…It is…mainly to Bramley and Stainer that we owe the restoration of the carol…

-There may be the conception that both the first and second series were simultaneously published.
-However, the Introduction to the Second Series may cause a moment of pause:
+From this there was a belief that both the first and second series were simultaneously published.
+However, a careful reading of the Introduction to the Second Series indicated that Series One was published prior to Series Two:

 The Rev. Henry Ramsden Bramley was born June 4, 1833, at Addingham (near Otley), Yorkshire, England.
 He studied at Oriel College, Oxford, 1852; was a Scholar of University College, 1853; and Fellow of Magdalen, 1857 (BA 1856, MA 1859).
 He was ordained deacon in 1856, and priest in 1858.
 He served as Vicar of Horspath, Oxon (1861-1889) and Canon and Precentor of Lincoln Cathedral (1895-1905).